dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-3-processes-and-signals.md

 #### 3.3.1.
 Signals

-*Signals*  can be sent to processes, *interrupting* the process flow at a *convenient* time ("convenient" does NOT mean that it will take long before interrupting the process flow).
+*Signals*  can be sent to processes, *interrupting* the process flow at a *convenient* time ("convenient" does NOT mean that it will take long before interrupting the process flow;
+it does mean that the interruption does not take place at a time when it could potentially corrupt the OS).

 Signals *asynchronously notify a process of an event*.
 The OS is responsible for delivering the signal to the process.
 The OS maintains a *signal queue*, and it can even send a signal to a process